Annual Day of Sharing

 Co-Chairmen: Sannah Crawford, Ruth Marcus-Sturgis, & Carlene Neal

-The Alpha Kappa Alpha Bowling League meets for 36 weeks on Tuesdays, 6:00 p.m. – 9:00 p.m., September through May.
-We bowl at Wynnewood Lanes on Haverford Avenue, and Karakung Drive Ardmore, PA, 19006.
+The Alpha Kappa Alpha Omega Omega Chapter Bowling League meets for 36 weeks on Tuesdays, 6:00 p.m. – 9:00 p.m., September through May.
+We bowl at Wynnewood Lanes on Haverford Avenue and Karakung Drive, Ardmore, PA, 19006.

-We have seven (4 woman) teams, and there are 31 bowlers participating in the league.
+We have seven 4-woman teams, with 31 bowlers participating in the league.
 The league consists of 23 Omega Omega members and 9 non-members.
-The AKA Bowling League was formed in 1992, and continues to be an evening of enjoyment for the past 24 years.
+The AKA Bowling League was formed in 1992, and has continued to be an evening of enjoyment for the past 24 years.
 The camaraderie is high and the bowlers look forward to the Tuesday night of bowling.

-2. Sympathy and get well acknowledgements are shone by group signed cards and monetary donations.
+2. Sympathy and get well acknowledgements are shown by group signed cards and monetary donations.

-3. The Christmas Pot Luck Dinner and Pollyanna, end the fall season.
-The spring season closing is celebrated with a buffet and prize sharing.
+3. A Christmas pot luck dinner and pollyanna end the fall season.
+The Spring season closing is celebrated with a buffet and prize sharing.